wmfs/cardscript/README.md

 ![How standards proliferate Licensed under CC BY-NC 2.5 by xkcd.com](https://imgs.xkcd.com/comics/standards.png)

-* A particularity bad smell came about when we developed a simple intermediary viewat (to ease tooling complexity and authoring processes) which we could translate back into React Schema View definitions.
+* A particularity bad smell came about when we developed a simple intermediary format (to ease tooling complexity and authoring processes) which we could translate back into React Schema View definitions.
 It was becoming evident we didn't have a good fit for what we wanted to do, and that using a badly-fitting standard is actually worse than not using a standard at all.

 * The XML used in our outgoing generation had some problems (requiring it's own expression-language was a particular mis-step and XML feels out-of-place nowadays if used directly on the client app (especially in [Single Page Applications](https://en.wikipedia.org/wiki/Single-page_application) and [Progressive Web Apps](https://en.wikipedia.org/wiki/Progressive_Web_Apps) contexts).

-So... __Viewscript__!
+### So... __Viewscript__!

 * __It does all the things _we_ need, and we think it might be useful to other organisations if it became a standard.__